walid885/WT-eth01-QEMU-/README.md

 # problem in Step two, caused by the --recursive flag,
 I did some research, and trying this solution found in stack overflow : link: https://stackoverflow.com/questions/21277806/fatal-early-eof-fatal-index-pack-failed

+note: problem solved with setting an unlimited packedGitLimit, I guess the EOF was caused by the defalut memory limit in git configuration.